Autopsy picture of John McBean

 Paiges Gent, a baby girl:

 Body is presented to County Morgue co-mingled with other bodies in the "Bunker" with sorting performed by Dr. Owsley.
 The separated body parts are presented for autopsy wrapped in a white sheet.
-(Mt.
-Carmel Doe 64, pg.
+(MC Doe 64, pg.
 3)

 The body parts have become disarticulated due to advanced decomposition—but, the body seems to have been pulped and then kneaded together.
 Dr. Peerwani performed the autopsy.
 His observations include: